Moving from Salt Lake City to San Diego (Movers from $1,415)

 When is the cheapest time to move from Salt Lake City to San Diego?

-Because most people are moving from Salt Lake City to San Diego in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Salt Lake City to San Diego in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.